Megan Konar

 Megan Konar joined the CEE faculty in fall 2013.
 She holds a Ph.D.
 (2012) and an M.S.
 (2009), both in Civil and Environmental Engineering, from Princeton University, an M.Sc.
 (2005) in Water Science, Policy, and Management from the University of Oxford, and a B.S. in Conservation and Resource Studies (2002) from the University of California at Berkeley.

-Dr. Konar's awards and honors include the List of Teachers Ranked as Excellent, NSF CAREER award, AGU Hydrologic Sciences Section Early Career Award, and Walter L. Huber Civil Engineering Research Prize.
+Dr. Konar's awards and honors include the List of Teachers Ranked as Excellent, CAREER award from the National Science Foundation, Hydrologic Sciences Section Early Career Award from the American Geophysical Union, Walter L. Huber Civil Engineering Research Prize from the American Society of Civil Engineers, James B. Macelwane Medal from the American Geophysical Union, and Fellow of the American Geophysical Union.

 Education

-• Ph.D.
-Civil and Environmental Engineering, Princeton University, 2012
+- Ph.D.
+Civil and Environmental Engineering, Princeton University, 2012; Advisor: Ignacio Rodriguez-Iturbe

 Academic Positions